 Valley of the Queens

 In ancient times, it was known as Ta-Set-Neferu, meaning ‘the place of beauty’.
 I decided to visit because not as many people go, Valley of the Kings is more popular.

-Here you can see the tombs of famous queens, princesses and female pharaohs.
-The most popular being QV66 Queen Nefertari, famous wife of Ramses II (£1000EGP entry).
+Here you can see the tombs of famous queens, princesses, and female pharaohs.
+The most popular being QV66 Queen Nefertari, the famous wife of Ramses II (£1000EGP entry).

 The normal ticket for three other tombs £160 EGP (£6).